ssnorrizaurous/sonatype-demo/README.md

 These scripts assume the following:
 1. You have Docker installed locally
 2. You have an active internet connection
-3. You have been provided a trial key by Sonatype
+3. You have been provided a license key by Sonatype

 ## Setup
 1. Run demo-setup.sh